reslp/reproducibility-workshop/day-2/exercise-3-advanced-docker.rst

 As an example I have chosen ``BLAST``, which is used to find regions of similarity between biological sequences, DNA- and/or Protein.
-The BLAST algorithm (Basic Local Alignment Search Tool) and it's derivatives is among the most used tools in DNA-sequence based research.
+The BLAST algorithm (Basic Local Alignment Search Tool) and its derivatives is among the most used tools in DNA-sequence based research.
 There is an online version hosted by NCBI, but there are many situations where it's handy to have it running locally.